RotscherK/SpiceProjects/README.md

 #### Overview

-The goal is to create a web-based software that lists several continuing education programmes of diverse universities and universities of applied sciences.
-The web-platform act as a portal to these diverse continuing education programmes and you can assume that you act as a specialised/virtual company running this portal.
+The goal is to create a web-based software that lists several continuing education programmes of various universities and universities of applied sciences.
+The web platform act as a portal to these diverse continuing education programmes and you can assume that you act as a specialised/virtual company running this portal.
 Your business model is to sell every course entry to the universities and universities of applied sciences like a directory.
 The overall goal is to provide an overview of the programmes including links to the details pages of the related university and university of applied sciences.
 (Similarly as the company fachhochschulen.net)

 #### Contributors